LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 - ✅ **Two backbones** — pick the fast **2D** variant or the temporally-coherent **3D** variant.
 - ✅ **Three ways to set output size on the 3D node** — `scale by multiplier`, `target dimensions`, or `megapixels`, all with pixel-grid alignment and aspect-ratio lock.
+- ✅ **Tiled hires-fix upscaler (MMH3 Split Upscale combo)** — re-sample the H3 AV latent at higher resolution by splitting into temporal chunks + spatial tiles, with seam-denoise, two-level color matching and temporal anchors to avoid seams and ghosting.
 - ✅ **24-channel Minimax H3 latent** — uses the exact per-channel mean/std normalization from
   training.
 - ✅ **Auto architecture detection** — reads `in_channels`, block counts, temporal config and